TechHR

 • 26% said they would miss spending time with their family

 Remote workers also hate having to travel to the office.
-A quarter of respondents said they would miss not having to commute every day to work.
+A quarter of respondents said they would miss not commuting daily to work.

-Moreover, most workers (78%) said they were willing to take a pay cut if they were allowed to do remote work.
-Of all the age groups, Gen Z workers were the ones most likely to do so.
+Moreover, most workers (78%) said they would take a pay cut if allowed to do remote work.
+Gen Z workers were the most likely of all the age groups to do so.

 What can employers do about the Great Disconnect?